marks1024/simple-jaxrs-application/README.md

 When running the REST service will be available at `<host>/examplejaxrs/services/items` and return a 'Hello, world' message.

-The application was tested with Apache Tomcat version 8.0 and version 8.5.
+The application was tested with Apache Tomcat versions 8.0 and 8.5.